anoobbacker/brilliant-pala/screening-mock/physics/050-concave-mirror-virtual.md

 2. at centre of curvature of concave mirror
 3. at focal point of concave mirror
 4. in between the principal focus and the pole of concave mirror

+---
+# Answer
+## Fast visual reasoning
+Answer: 4) in between the principal focus and the pole of the concave mirror

+### Why (pure picture thinking)
+- Very far away (option 1): Light arrives as parallel sheets.
+The mirror squeezes them to a tiny bright dot at its “hotspot” in front of it.
+That’s a real, tiny image — not virtual or magnified.
+- At the center of curvature (option 2): Rays go out and come back to the same place.
+You get an upside-down twin at the same distance and same size.
+Real, not virtual.
+- At the focal point (option 3): Rays bounce off straight and never meet again.
+The image runs off to “very far away.”
+Not virtual.
+- Between the focus and the mirror (option 4): The mirror can’t bend the rays enough to make them meet in front, so they spread out after reflection.
+Your eyes extend those spreading rays backward, and they seem to come from behind the mirror.
+That looks upright and larger — virtual and magnified.

+## Creative twists
+- Mixing up concave and convex: A concave mirror can make big upright images when you’re very close; a convex mirror never does.
+- Thinking “virtual means on the surface”: It appears from behind the mirror, not on it.
+- Forgetting the flip: As you move from very close to beyond the focus, the image flips from upright (virtual) to upside-down (real).
+- Assuming “closer always bigger”: Only true on the inside region (closer than the focus).
+Cross the focus and it stops being upright.
+- Everyday check: Look at your face in the inside of a spoon.
+Very close: upright and big (virtual).
+Pull back: it flips upside down (real).
+- Engineering echo: Makeup/dentist mirrors are concave so close objects look larger and upright — same geometry.
+- Reverse thinking: Car headlights put the bulb at the focal point so rays leave parallel (link to option 3 behavior).
+- Lens cousin: A magnifying glass makes a virtual, enlarged image when the object is closer than its “sweet distance” (focus) — same idea, different device.

 ## Short answer
 Option 4: in between the principal focus and the pole of the concave mirror.